Peer Effects in Labor Market Training: Conclusion

 My results bear important insights for policy makers.
-They suggest that peer effects could be used to increase the effectiveness of training programs through optimal allocation policies.
-Since training programs are usually not universal but target a specific subset of jobseekers, I focus on policies that assign a limited number of seats to the optimal group of individuals.
-Furthermore, I only present recommendations for classic vocational training programs for which I find economically meaningful and robust effects.
-Optimal allocation policies hinge on a number of factors.
-First, they depend on the direction of peer effects, i.e., whether they are positive or negative.
-Second, they depend on whether peer effects are linear-in-means or non-linear.
-Third, they depend on the welfare function of the social planner who might care about the average outcome of individuals or about those most in need.
-Recent findings by \cite{Baird2023} suggest, that in settings where peer effects are linear-in-means and positive and where one of the mentioned social welfare functions is maximized, assigning a higher fraction of highly employable jobseekers to programs is likely to increase program effectiveness.
-Similar effects could be expected for long vocational training programs, for which I cannot reject that peer effects are linear-in-means.
-Deriving optimal allocation rules for short vocational training programs is less straightforward.
-It would require a modelling approach that takes into account that peer effects vary with the distribution of peer employability and is beyond the scope of this paper.
+They suggest that peer effects could be used to increase the effectiveness of training programs through encouraging knowledge spillovers and reducing competition between participants.
+Accompanying measures could include greater promotion of knowledge sharing within the group and a targeted job search counselling for less employable participants, especially when conditions on the labor market are difficult.
+Furthermore, program effectiveness could be increased by optimal allocation policies.
+Recent findings by \cite{Baird2023} suggest, that in settings where programs target a specific subset of jobseekers, peer effects are linear-in-means and positive and where the social planner cares about the average outcome of individuals or about those most in need, assigning a higher fraction of highly employable jobseekers to programs is likely to increase program effectiveness.
+Similar effects could be expected for my setting.
+However, possible non-linearities in effects which might alter this recommendation cannot be ruled out.
 Generally, policy recommendations regarding regrouping policies should be treated with caution since interventions that manipulate the peer composition have been shown to be confounded by endogenous sorting of individuals \citep{Carrell2013}.
 Finally, in the case of Germany, an assessment would be necessary to determine whether the net effects of a targeted allocation are greater than those of a voucher system, given that jobseekers are currently not assigned to courses but are free in their course choice.